-The Liberal Arts at Virginia Wesleyan College
+The Liberal Arts at Virginia Wesleyan University

-As a liberal arts college, Virginia Wesleyan embraces the values inherent in a liberal education-an education dedicated to developing the open-minded, disciplined reflection necessary not only to professional success, but also to a life of personal accomplishment and social commitment.
+As a University of the liberal arts and sciences, Virginia Wesleyan embraces the values inherent in a liberal education-an education dedicated to developing the open-minded, disciplined reflection necessary not only to professional success, but also to a life of personal accomplishment and social commitment.

-The college's academic program brings the ancient tradition of liberal education into the here and now.
+The University's academic program brings the ancient tradition of liberal education into the here and now.
 The general education requirement emphasizes breadth, showing students how to investigate complex subjects from multiple perspectives and how to make connections among various disciplinary approaches to a subject.
 The academic concentration requirement emphasizes depth, showing students how to focus on a single discipline or field of study.